korsarNek/korsarNek/source/_posts/GameJam-en.md

 #### Agent Avoidance

 In Godot, the ability to move around non-static obstacles is called Agent Avoidance.
 Unfortunately, the system is [not very clever](https://forum.godotengine.org/t/correct-way-to-implement-one-way-avoidance/45203/7).
 It works similarly to `MoveAndSlide`, except that you have to retrieve the adjusted velocity via an event later in order to execute the movement.
 The calculation of how one character should move to avoid another takes place asynchronously.
 Unfortunately, it only works when both characters dodge each other, if only one character is supposed to dodge the other, the character slides back and forth and gets stuck.
-According to some Github issues, there are also some other scenarios in which the agent avoidance does not work and it is not planned to change this, instead in future versions only a [note](https://github.com/godotengine/godot-docs/pull/8968/files) will be displayed, saying that the system has various restrictions.
+According to some GitHub issues, there are also some other scenarios in which the agent avoidance does not work and it is not planned to change this, instead in future versions only a [note](https://github.com/godotengine/godot-docs/pull/8968/files) will be displayed, saying that the system has various restrictions.
 Unfortunately, the Agent Avoidance system was not really an option for me.

 I could also generate the NavigationMesh anew for each move.
 The problem with this is that CharacterBody3D is not taken into account in the NavigationMesh and you can't make any settings to change this.
 Adding a StaticBody to the character doesn't work either, because it doesn't look at the child nodes of a CharacterBody3D.
 Instead, I would have to change the hierarchy of the nodes to create the mesh, which comes with its own problems.